Vaginal discharge is a combination of fluid and cells continuously shed through your vagina.

 Normal vaginal discharge helps keep vaginal tissues healthy, provide lubrication and protect against infection and irritation.
 The amount, color and consistency of normal vaginal discharge varies — from whitish and sticky to clear and watery — depending on the stage of your reproductive (menstrual) cycle.

-Some amount of vaginal discharge is completely normal.
-However, if your vaginal discharge has an unusual odor and appearance, or occurs along with itching or pain, it may be a sign that something's wrong.
+Abnormal vaginal discharge — for instance, fluid with an unusual odor or appearance or discharge that occurs along with itching or pain — may be a sign that something's wrong.

 Schedule a doctor's visit if you have: